-A list of all ingredients for the Manufacturing Order opens in a popup window.
+A list of all ingredients for the MO opens in a popup window.
 Check the ingredients that you have used and report the quantities.

-The quantity of the ingredient is the amount consumed for the total product quantity on the Manufacturing Order.
-For example, if the MO is for 3 pieces of T-Shirt and I performed the task for all 3 T-shirts, I should add the total quantity of fabric used for 3 T-Shirts (for the quantity per one T-Shirt).
+The quantity of an ingredient is the amount consumed for the total product quantity on the MO.
+For example, if a MO is for 3 pieces of T-Shirt and a task is performed for all 3 T-shirts, you should add the total quantity of fabric used for 3 T-Shirts (for the quantity per one T-Shirt).

 By default, the total planned quantity is indicated after checking the ingredient.
 You can change the quantity if needed.

 You can also leave comments for the quantity used.
-Click on "+Add a comment" and enter any information.
+Click + Add a comment and enter information.

-This comment will be displayed as a Note for an ingredient on the Manufacturing Order on the Katana MRP main site together with the Operator name.
-It will not overwrite any existing notes for ingredients on the MO but will be added after a comma at the end of an existing note.
+This comment will be displayed as a Note for an ingredient on the MO on the Katana MRP main site along with the Operator name.
+It won't overwrite existing notes for ingredients on the MO but it will be added to the end of an existing note.

 If multiple tasks consume the same ingredient, the actual quantity for the ingredient will be the sum of quantities consumed with all tasks.

-You can edit the Actual Quantity for each ingredient manually in the Katana MRP main site.
+You can edit the Actual quantity for each ingredient manually on the Katana MRP main site.

 What about Stock movements?